 Financial instruments recognized in the balance sheet as assets include cash and cash equivalents, financial investments, accounts receivable, contract assets (accrued operating income) and loans receivable.
-Financial instruments recognized in the balance sheet as liabilities consist of accounts payable.
+Financial liabilities recognized in the balance sheet as liabilities consist of trade accounts payable.
 Lease liabilities are described above and do not constitute financial instruments.

-Recognition and de-recognition from the Balance Sheet
+Recognition and derecognition from the balance sheet

-Financial assets are recognized when the group becomes a contract party in the matter of the financial instrument's contracted terms.
-Receivables are recognized when the group has delivered and there is a contracted obligation for the counterparty to pay, even if no invoice has been sent.
-Accounts receivable are recognized in the Balance Sheet when an invoice has been sent to the counter party concurrent with the timing of goods or services rendered.
+Financial assets are recognized when the Group becomes a contract party in the matter of the financial instrument's contracted terms.
+Receivables are recognized when the Group has delivered and there is a contracted obligation for the counterparty to pay, even if no invoice has been sent.
+Accounts receivable are recognized in the balance sheet when an invoice has been sent.

 Financial liabilities are recognized when the counterparty has delivered a good or service and there is a contracted obligation to pay, even if no invoice has been received.
-Trade accounts payable are recognized when an invoice has been received from a counter party concurrent with the timing of goods or services rendered.
+Trade accounts payable are recognized when an invoice has been received.

-Financial assets are derecognized from the balance sheet when the contracted rights to cash flows ceases or if the right to cash flows transfers through a transaction where essentially, all risks and rewards are transferred to the counterparty.
+Financial assets are derecognized from the balance sheet when the contracted rights to cash flows ceases or if the right to cash flows transfers through a transaction where essentially all risks and rewards are transferred to the counterparty.